 The Interlogix 600-1048-XT-ZX-VZ cellular communicator connects with the Verizon CDMA network.
 Verizon's CDMA network is essentially a 3G version of the AT&T network.
 This network will soon be discontinued in favor of the faster Verizon LTE network.
-Alarm.com has already announced that they will stop allowing new CDMA activactions in June 2018.
-CDMA radios that are activated before June will remain signaling until December 31, 2022.
-Then the official CDMA sunset will render this communicator useless.
+Alarm.com has already announced that they will stop allowing new CDMA activations in June 2018.
+CDMA radios that are activated before June will remain signaling until the Verizon CDMA Network is shutdown.
+Then, the official CDMA sunset will render this communicator useless.
 For faster speeds and a longer product life, we recommend choosing one of these LTE communicators from Verizon, AT&T or Telus (Canada Only) networks.

 The Interlogix 600-1048-XT-ZX-VZ is a Verizon (CDMA network) Cellular Communicator for Interlogix Simon XT V1.3 or higher, XTi and XTi-5 alarm systems.
 These are all-in-one (AIO) alarm systems where the control panel is integrated into the keypad.
 This Verizon radio sits inside the keypad on the board, and it allows the panel to communicate with Alarm.com.
 This is a third-party service that requires a monthly subscription with a dealer.
 You can choose to enroll in central station monitoring or self-monitoring using the Alarm.com app.
 The app offers remote interactive access and customizable alerts via email and text notifications on your mobile device.
 Generally, the Alarm.com dealer will bundle the cellular data charges into your monthly rate for monitoring service.
 Make sure to clarify this before activation.